allenc125789/TurtleNAS/README.md

 # Post-Install & Usage:

 > [!NOTE]
-> This application has not been designed to be web facing, but for use in a internal network.
+> This application is not currently designed to be web facing, but for use in a internal network.

 Open the server's IP or Hostname in an alternate browser (*example:* https://192.168.0.20), login to the web portal with the password you made on install.
 Username is `admin`.
 You may use this account to create/delete new users, edit permissions, add connections, and more!